linkedin/spaniel/README.md

 ### spaniel.SpanielObserver

-A superset API of InteractionObserver.
+A superset API of IntersectionObserver.
 There are three additions:

 #### Thresholds